Aaron98990/wii-inspect/README.md

 - SD Card
 - Wii that has an SD Card slot - not a Wii Mini
 - Laptop or laptop extension that has an SD Card slot
-- Terminal that runs BASH (On Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) may be needed.)
+- Terminal that runs BASH 5 or later (On Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) may be needed.)
-- gcc, xxd
+- gcc, xxd, git

 About:
 - Retrieve high scores, dates of recieved stamps, and the last 25 plays from the save file for Wii Sports Resort.